Canon 1300D vs 60D

 Studio photographers will appreciate that the Canon 60D (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1300D and the 60D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1300D vs 60D